braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/custom_attribute.md

 ## Subtract Two Custom Attributes to Display the Difference as a Monetary Value

-**Goal:** Calculate the difference between two Custom Attributes as a monetary value to let a user know how far they have to reach a goal.
+This use case captures two monetary custom attributes, then calculates and displays the difference to let a user know how far they have to reach their goal.

 {% raw %}